AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 ---

-> Metabolomics
+Metabolomic studies in ecology are helping to decipher systems previously considered as black-boxes.
+It can be used to track organic pollutants in the environment, to compare the functions and metabolism of many species.

+> Metabolomics is the study of substrates and products of metabolism.
+It encompasses the large-scale study of small molecules, (aka metabolites) found within cells, tissues, soils, water, gases, etc.

+The gas chromatography–mass spectrometry, or ___GC-MS___, is one of the main tools used to analyze the biological compounds of a variety of complex samples.
+The gas-chromatograph promotes separation of the molecules and the mass-spectrometer downstream captures, ionizes, accelerates, deflects, and detects each molecule.

 #### Processing and transforming raw GC-MS data in R

-After the deconvolution of the original signal, the GC-MS exports a file containing
+After the deconvolution of the original signal, the computer coupled to the GC-MS exports a file containing all compounds identified in all samples, as illustrated below (RT = retention time, m/z = mass).

 <img src="/blog/assets/images/file_header.png">

+One of the steps in a metabolomics study is to
-The goal is to identify common compounds across samples, based on retention time and mass, and taking into account that the retention times may vary slightly between diferent runs.
+We need to identify common compounds across samples, based on retention times and mass, taking into account that the retention times may vary slightly between diferent runs.
+The goal is to obtain a **compounds x samples** matrix that tells whether a compound (c_1, c_2, c_3...) was present in a given sample.
+Once the data is in this format it can be further analyzed using PCAs, clustering, K-means, etc.

+**Example of the output of this analysis, a compounds x samples matrix:**

 ```
 sample	c_1	c_2	c_3	c_4	c_5 ...
 001     0	  0	  0	  0	  1
 002	    0	  0	  1	  0	  0
 003	    0	  0	  0	  0	  0
 004	    0	  0	  1	  0	  0
 005	    0	  1	  0	  1	  0
-006	    0	  0	  0	  0	  0
-007	    0	  0	  1	  0	  0
-021	    1   0   1   1   0
-028	    0	  1	  0	  0	  0
-029   	0	  1	  0	  0	  1
 ...

 ```
+Additionally, the `peak area` tells how much of each compound was present in each sample, so besides a presence-absence matrix, a matrix of relative/absolute abundances can also be obtained.

+#### Processing and transforming raw GC-MS data in R

-Import the original files (Excel format) using the package `xlsx` for R.
+Import the original files (Excel format) using the package `xlsx` for R and extract shorter names to assign to each sample, based on the file path:

 ```
 library(xlsx)